greenpau/caddy-authorize/README.md

 The plugin's default behaviour is responding with `403 Forbidden`.

-However, one could use the `forbidden` Caddyfile directive to redirect users to a custom 403 page.
+However, one could use the `set forbidden url` Caddyfile directive to redirect users to a custom 403 page.

 ```
 jwt {
-  # forbidden <path>
-  forbidden /custom_403.html
+  set forbidden url /custom_403.html
 }
 ```